 Hearing Loss Association, SB Chapter Meeting

+Light refreshments will be served.
+Our meeting room is Hearing Looped and Captioning is provided.
+Our meetings are always free.

-The Hearing Loss Association of America, Santa Barbara Chapter is a non-profit, volunteer based self-help organization founded by a group of adults with hearing loss.
-We are dedicated to helping those who face the everyday challenge of living with hearing loss, along with their family and friends.
-It’s tough to do this alone and so, once a month, we join together to share our experiences, thoughts, problems, and solutions.
-Please visit our website for specific meeting information.
+The Hearing Loss Association of America, Santa Barbara Chapter was founded by a group of adults with hearing loss.
+Our mission is to open the world of communication to people with hearing loss by providing information, education, support and advocacy.
+We are dedicated to helping those who face the everyday challenge of living with hearing loss (from mild to profound), along with their family and friends.
+Coping with a hearing loss can be difficult and stressful, we can help!

-Our meetings are captioned and our meeting room is Hearing Looped.
-Light refreshments and snacks available.
-See our website for detailed meeting information.
+For more information, please call 684-2788, email [email protected] or visit our website

 Event Details